A realist evaluation of a public health community of practice advocacy project to restrict outdoor advertising of high fat, salt, and sugar foods.

 What does the research mean for Local Authorities?

 This Project seeks to provide a regional approach to the development of local policies to support the reduction of exposure through advertising to foods high in fat, salt and sugar (HFSS foods).
-This policy change process is complex and the advocacy role challenging, but it is an area many LAs are beginning to pursue.
+This policy change process is complex and the advocacy role challenging, but it is an area many Local Authorities (LAs) are beginning to pursue.
 This evaluation will help the local region and other LAs to better understand: what works in influencing policy change in this area; who the important stakeholders are and how to engage them; and the skills, competencies and resources that a policy advocate requires to undertake this work.

 What does the evaluation research mean for the Public?